PipeWire/pipewire/doc/architecture.md

 All requests and replies are method invocations on some object.

 Objects are identified with a unique ID.
-Each object implements an interface and requestes result in invocations of methods on the interface.
+Each object implements an interface and requests result in invocations of methods on the interface.

 The protocol is message based.
 A message sent by a client to the